au5ton/viento/README.md

     iterationCount: "0", //Optional, CSS bind to the animation-iteration-count property.
     playState: "running", //Optional, CSS bind to the animation-play-state property.
     timingFunctions: "ease" //Optional, CSS bind to the animation-timing-functions property.
     animation: "" //Optional, CSS bind to the animation property.
-If specified, it will overwrite the others.
+If specified, it will overwrite the others },
-  },
   withAnimation: function(){
     //Optional, code run right before initiating the animation